 - Audience segmentation: a grouping of related segments, for example Age, Gender, or Interests.

 Share of Voice (SoV)

-Goal mode used for extra sponsor messages which, by default, guarantees a prime position directly after pre-roll and mid-roll ad breaks and before post-roll ad breaks, meaning they are delivered closest to content.
-However, you can also opt for ads in a sponsor goal to be shown only before or only after each possible linear ad break.
+Goal mode used for extra sponsor messages which, by default, guarantees a prime position directly after normal pre-roll and mid-roll ads and before normal post-roll ads, meaning they are delivered closest to content.
+However, you can also opt for ads in a sponsor goal to be shown only before or only after each possible normal linear ad.
 For more information, see Sponsor Ads.

 - DMA region: Designated Market Area region, used by Nielsen Media Research to define a group of counties that form an exclusive geographic area in which the home market television stations hold a dominance of total hours viewed.
 There are 210 DMA regions, covering the entire continental United States, Hawaii, and parts of Alaska.